-These consist mainly of stocks, bonds and negotiable certificates of deposit.
-Fair value for stocks is based on a price settled on stock exchanges, while fair value for bonds is based on either a price settled on the exchanges or one offered from financial institutions that we have transactions with.
+These consist mainly of stocks, quoted bonds and negotiable certificates of deposit.
+The fair value of stocks is based on prices quoted on stock exchanges, while the fair value of bonds is based on either prices quoted on the exchanges or prices provided by counterparty financial institutions.
 Negotiable certificates of deposit are settled within a short time, and their fair value and book value are nearly equal.
 Thus, the book value is listed as fair value in the table above.